A mathematical theory for understanding when abstract representations emerge in neural networks: The analytical framework

 \subsection{The optimality condition}

 To compute the $PS$ [Eq.~\eqref{eq:PS}] corresponding to the ground state of effective system, we want to find the representation kernel $K[\rho_{M}^{*}]$ corresponding to the global minima $\rho_{M}^{*}$ of Eq.~\eqref{eq:loss_rho}, with the constraint that $\rho_{M}^{*}$ is a sum of $M$ Dirac-delta measures and $\text{supp}\rho_{M}^{*}\subseteq\text{Range}K_{X}$.
 This optimization is challenging to perform directly, as the space of finite $M$-sum Dirac delta measures is not convex.
-To address this, we relax the constraint by enlarging the optimization domain to include all finite positive measures supported on $\text{Range}K_{X} \subseteq \mathbb{R}^P$, which also includes continuous measures.
+To address this issue, we relax the constraint by enlarging the optimization domain to include all finite positive measures supported on $\text{Range}K_{X} \subseteq \mathbb{R}^P$, which also includes continuous measures.
 We denote this new space of measures \footnote{To be technically correct, we also require all 2nd-order moments of $\rho$ are finite in $M_{+}(X)$.
 This would ensure all the integrals in $E[\rho]$ are finite.}, as $M_{+}(K_X)$.
-By definition, $M_+(K_X)$ is convex.
+By definition, $M_+(K_X)$ is convex (equipped with the usual sum between measures).

 Now for $\rho \in M_{+}(X)$, we consider the energy functional defined by Eq.~\eqref{eq:loss_rho},